ASSERT-KTH/quixbugs-experiment/README.md

 ### Preconditions

-Some programs of QuixBugs have preconditions that constrain the input domain.
+Some programs of QuixBugs have preconditions that constraints the input domain.
 It is important to clear about the preconditions when sampling the input domain for genereating tests in InputSampling.

 | program | preconditions|
 | --- |---|